matrixorigin/matrixorigin.io/docs/MatrixOne/Performance-Tuning/optimization-concepts/through-partition-by.md

 ## Constraints

-The partition table does not support the following partitions for the time being：
+The partition table does not support the following partitions for the time being:

 - Range partition: Only supports integer and date (date/datetime).
 - List partition: Only supports integers.